datalodge/amenities/server/crudRoutes.md

     **Update Amenity at Home**
 ----
-  Creates an amenity in the amenity table.
+  Updates an amenity in the amenity table.

 * **URL**